voltrb/home/readme.md

-ANONYMOUS PRO for monospaced font
+ANONYMOUS PRO or INCONSOLATA for monospaced font

+switch to https://github.com/jayferd/rouge for highlighting

 shockingly